ai4mde/studio/docs/users-guide.md

 <h3>Nodes</h3>
 <b>Creating and Editing</b>
 <p>Nodes are the buidling blocks of class diagrams.
-By right-clicking your modelling area, you have the option to create a new node representing a Class, Enum, Signal or Application.
+By right-clicking your modelling area, you have the option to create a new node representing a <b>Class</b>, <b>Enum</b>, <b>Signal</b> or <b>Application</b>.
 You will have to name your node.
-If you are creating an Enum, you can also use the create menu to specify your literals.
+If you are creating an <b>Enum</b>, you can also use the create menu to specify your literals.
 By right clicking a node, you then have the option to edit it.
 This allows you to:</p>
 <ul>
   <li>rename the node</li>
   <li>edit attributes and methods for classes</li>